-The NW-SE-trending Sontra Graber and for a length of 35 km between the N-trending Altmorschen-Lichtenau-Graben in the west and the northwestern tip of the Thuringian Forest, a fault-bounded basement anticline in the east (Fig. 1).
-On both

-100 ends the Sontra Graben is reduced to a single fault before linking up with the other structures.
+The NW-SE-trending Sontra Graben extends for a length of 35 km between the N-trending Altmorschen-Lichtenau-Graben in the west and the northwestern tip of the Thuringian Forest, a fault-bounded basement anticline in the east (Fig. 1).
+On both ends the Sontra Graben is reduced to a single fault before linking up with the other structures.
 Near its centre, the Wellingerode Graben splays from the Sontra Graben and runs first north-northeastward and then in a more northeasterly direction to meet the NW-SE-trending Netra Graben.

 The main part of the Sontra Graben within the study area is subdivided into five segments for the purpose of this paper (Fig. 4).
 In the very northwest (segment I) the Graben has a width of approximately 500 metres.
-It is confined between two major faults,

-105 both with vertical offsets and 150 to 180 metres.
+It is confined between two major faults, both with vertical offsets around 150 to 18 purpose.
 Zechstein slivers occur at both faults and are comparatively small (from 1.000 to 16.000 m2, Table 1 for comparison).

 Further to the southeast, segment II comprises a short stretch of graben near the village of Stadthosbach, where it becomes quite narrow (250 metres).
 The Graben continues to show two main faults with small-sized Zechstein slivers at the southwestern fault.
 Vertical offset amounts to no more than 80 metres.
 The comparatively narrow width could be an artefact of topography.
-At this point will a small river has incised a 100-metre-deep valley at a right angle to the graben, which could of topography.
-At this poin small river has incised a 100-metre-deep valley at a right angle to the graben, which could explain a narrower outcrop, assuming that the graben becomes narrower with depth.
+At this point, a small river has incised a 100-metre-deep valley at a right angle to the graben, which could explain a narrower outcrop, assuming that the graben becomes narrower with deptl.
 Segment III is strongly influenced by interference with the Wellingerode Graben.
 The Sontra Graben reaches a width of up to 1.2 kilometres and shows first hints at a southeast trending axial syncline, in certain parts well silhouetted by the Trochitenkalk formation. of the Upper Muschelkalk.
-The Lower Muschelkalk outcrop becomes very broad in this part of the graben probably

-115 due to fault repetition (see also Fig. 9).
+The Lower Muschelkalk outcrop becomes very broad in this part of the graben probably due to fault repetition (see also Fig. 9).
 The aforementioned axial syncline interferes with the Wellingerode Graben in this segment.
-West of the Mühlberg hill, a fold interference pattern is developed, formed by superposition of the NW- and NNEtrending synclines associated with the Sontra and Wellingerode grabens, respectively.
-No Zechstein slivers are present in this part of the graben.
+West of the Mühlberg hill, a fold interference pattern is developed, formed by superposition of the NW- and NNE-trending syncline sociated with the Sontra and Wellingerode grabens, respectively.
+No Zechstein slivers are present in this

-East of the Mühlberg mountain, segment IV comprises the largest Zechstein slivers that appear exclusively along the

-120 southwestern border fault.
+East of the Mühlberg mountain, segment IV comprises the largest Zechstein slivers that appear exclusively along the southwestern border fault.
 The graben, again, is very narrow (110 metres), at the point where the river Sontra transects it.
 In the north-eastern part of segment IV, tilted blocks of Lower Muschelkalk surrounded by Upper Buntsandstein shale appear, while open folding is the dominant structural style in its southwestern part where the axial syncline becomes quite prominent.

 These apparently lateral variations in structural style along the graben more likely are expressions of different vertical styles obscured by the effects of topography.
-We interpret this vertical contrast as an effect of decoupling, occurring between the

-125 Lower and the Upper Muschelkalk due to the low competence of the mainly marl bearing Middle Muschelkalk.
-All units below the Middle Muschelkalk exhibit a block style deformation and rotation, dominated by faulting, whereas units above the Middle Muschelkalk more frequently produce axial folds (Fig. 9).
+We interpret this vertical contrast as an effect of decoupling, occurring between the Lower and the Upper Muschelkalk due to the low competence of the mainly marl bearing Middle Muschelkalk.
+All units below the Middle Muschelkalk exhibit a block style deformation rotation, dominated by faulting, whereas units above the Middle Muschelkalk more frequently produce axial folds (Fig. 9).